• Home

 3. Short Course Appointments: During the term of appointment for short courses between the Fall and Spring semesters, including summer sessions, the student must be active in a graduate degree program and must have been enrolled in at least one (1) hour during the Fall semester or Spring semester.

-3. During the term of appointment, the GTA must be in good academic standing and making satisfactory progress toward a graduate degree, as determined by Graduate Studies and the department in which the student is enrolled.
+3. During the term of appointment, the GTA must be in good academic standing and making satisfactory progress toward a graduate degree, as determined by the GTA's home academic department and/or their school or college in accordance with the Office of Graduate Studies' the Good Academic Standing policy.
 [Note: Students who are on academic probation are not considered to be in good academic standing for the purpose of GTA appointments.
 When the reason for academic probation is a cumulative GPA less than 3.0 as a result of the first semester of graduate enrollment at KU, if a department judges that the graduate student is nonetheless making satisfactory progress, the department may recommend to the Dean of the student's home academic school or College that the student be allowed to keep the GTA position for one (1) additional semester despite being on academic probation.]
+In all other cases of academic probation, the student is no longer eligible for employment and the appointment must be terminated due to ineligibility.

-4. The graduate student must satisfy any and all English proficiency criteria established by the Regents and/or the University.
-[Note: Prior to finalization of a GTA appointment, every prospective GTA must be interviewed to certify the student's spoken English competency.
-Interviews must be conducted by no fewer than three (3) institutional personnel, at least one (1) of whom should be a student.
-Non-native speakers of English must achieve a minimum score of 50 the SPEAK (Speaking Proficiency English Assessment Kit), a score of 22 on the iBT (Internet-based TOEFL), or a 7 on the IELTS (International English Language Testing System).
-No exceptions are granted in cases where a student does not meet English proficiency criteria.]
+4. The graduate student must satisfy all English competency criteria established by the Kansas Board of Regents and/or the University.
+[Note: In accordance with the KBOR Spoken English Competency policy for GTAs prior to the University offer of employment for a GTA appointment, every prospective GTA who is a non-native speaker of English must be interviewed to certify the student's spoken English competency.
+Interviews must be conducted by no fewer than three (3) institutional personnel, at least one (1) of whom must be a student.
+Non-native speakers of English must also achieve a minimum score of 50 on the SPEAK (Speaking Proficiency English Assessment Kit), a score of 22 on the iBT (Internet-based TOEFL), or a 7 on the IELTS (International English Language Testing System).]

 5. During the term of the appointment, the student's assigned responsibilities consist primarily of direct classroom or laboratory instruction.